Saimon-bd/DevOps-Zero-To-Hero/README.md

 **Linux Namespaces** serves as an abstraction layer over operating system resources.
 Visualize a namespace as a container that encapsulates specific system resources, with each type of namespace representing a distinct box.
 Currently, there are **`7 (Seven)`** types of namespaces, namely **`Cgroup`, `IPC (Inter-Process Communication)`, `Network`, `Mount`, `PID`, `User`, and `UTS (Unix Time-Sharing)`.**

 #### What is Network Namespaces?

+### `Network namespace is a Linux kernel feature that allows us to isolate network environments through virtualization.
+For example, using network namespaces, you can create separate network interfaces and routing tables that are isolated from the rest of the system and operate independently.
+Network Namespace is a core component of Docker Networking.`

 Network Namespaces, according to **`man 7 (Seven) network_namespaces`**:

 **_network namespaces provide isolation of the system resources associated with networking: `Network devices,` `IPv4 and IPv6 protocol stacks,` `IP routing tables,` `Firewall rules,` `the /proc/net directory,` `the /sys/class/net directory,` `various files under /proc/sys/net,` `port numbers (sockets),` and so on._**